fledit-sh/glacium-repo/README.md

 rendered templates.
 The focus lies on easily defining new recipes and executing jobs in dependency order.

+Projects are stored below `runs/` relative to the current working directory.
+You can override this location by setting the `GLACIUM_RUNS_ROOT` environment variable.

 ## Installation

 Install the package with `pip` (Python 3.12 or newer is required):